-Perfumed Alphabet: E is for Ethyl Maltol
+Perfumed Alphabet: I is for Ionone

 This gourmand base note is likely encountered more often than we recognize, and recognized way more often than we realize.
 Continue reading Perfumed Alphabet: E is for Ethyl Maltol